Molecular Plant Pathology

 Online publication in Early View

-Molecular Plant Pathology is part of the Wiley-Blackwell Early View service.
-Articles are published online in advance of their appearance in a specific online or print issue of the journal.
+Articles are published in Early View in advance of their appearance in a specific online issue of the journal.
 Early View articles are fully peer reviewed, edited and complete - they just lack page numbers and volume/issue details - and are considered fully published from the date they first appear online.
 Therefore no changes can be made to a paper following its publication on Early View.
 Articles are available as full text HTML or PDF and can be cited as references using their Digital Object Identifier (DOI) number.
-For more information on DOIs, please see http://www.doi.org/faq.html.
-Upon print publication, the article will be removed from Early View and will appear in the relevant online issue and print issue, complete with page numbers and volume/issue details.
+The article will be removed from Early View upon publication in an online issue.
 No other changes will be made.
 The DOI will remain valid.

 For guidelines on how to receive an alert about the publication of your article online, see http://onlinelibrary.wiley.com/user-registration.